thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
+* gui: auto scroll down the logs
+* gui: right click on browse to delete an entry
+* gui: implement reviews

 * detect channel name of youtube video
 * use lazy import to speed up
 * implement a boost argument that multiplies by 1.5 ELO and DELO